ilchen/cryptopals/README.md

 However I soon abandoned the idea as for it to work Bob is expected not to do any further operations that might trigger a fault after he calculates the shared secret from Alice's point A (her public key).
 This will not hold in a real-world setting as Bob will then go ahead to calculate his public key and this step might also trigger a fault.
+It is possible to make the code representing Bob cooperate with an attacker by propagating faults occurring when calculating the shared secret while swallowing those happening when computing Bob's public key.
+However such an approach would be utterly unrealistic.
 ```java
 /**
  * @param g  a generator of a (sub)group of the elliptic curve group that g is a member of